MariusQuabeck/logo-wall-generator/README.md

 - 🧭 Logos sorted alphabetically using case-insensitive, locale-aware logic
 - 🧼 Preserves logo aspect ratios with white padding background
 - 🔁 Easy to update — just change files in the `logos/` folder and rerun
+- 📋 Shows progress in terminal, including skipped files with error messages
 - ⚠️ SVGs with external entities are supported (trusted input only via unsafe=True).

 ## Installation